-Solid Job Gains Expected, Latest Sign The U.S. Economy Remains Strong
+Unemployment Drops To 3.6%, Payrolls Up 263,000, Showing Economy Remains Strong

 "We are a nonpolitical institution," he said.
 "And that means we don't think about short-term political considerations.
 We don't discuss them, and we don't consider them in making our decisions, one way or the other."

-One possible weak spot to watch for in Friday's jobs report is manufacturing employment.
-Factories shed 6,000 jobs in March and added only 1,000 in February.
-Manufacturing had been adding an average of 22,000 jobs a month for the previous year.
+One weak spot in Friday's jobs report was manufacturing employment.
+Factories added just 4,000 jobs in April and revised figures showed no growth in March.
+Manufacturing had been adding an average of 22,000 jobs a month in the 12 months before February.

 An index of manufacturing activity this week showed a significant slowdown, although the factory sector continues to grow.